chhuang-one/sqxclib/doc/SqReentry.md

 # SqReentry

 SqReentry is used to change previously-defined entries.
 It derives from SqEntry and adds a field 'old_name' for recording name changes (rename or remove).
+This is mainly used by database migration.

 	SqEntry
 	│